-Miscarriage is such an individual experience, that miscarriage treatment and procedures are different for everybody.
+Early pregnancy loss is such an individual experience, that the treatment and procedures around it are different for everybody.

 Miscarriage treatment and procedures*